 If you think that you’re the only one at the event who is nervous, anxious, and unsure of how to start up a conversation with a complete stranger, then think again.
 You’re not.

 2. Talk to someone who is standing alone

 Don’t pick a group of people huddled together to break into.
 Instead, approach someone who is alone, introduce yourself and ask them how they are finding the event?

 Focus on coming away with 2-3 connections or 1-2 if it’s a short session.
 It’s all about quality not quantity, and making connections with a few key people.
 Don’t go to a networking session armed with 50 business cards to give away.
-It’s the more in depth discussions that you have which will make you remember that person and they of you.
+It’s the more in-depth discussions that you have which will make you remember that person and them of you.